PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Evaluation

 \section{Evaluation}

 In~\autoref{subsec:end_to_end}, we first conduct an end-to-end experiment to illustrate the effectiveness of \method compared to existing state-of-the-art methods for static graph publishing.
 The baselines are extended to stream scenarios in the same way, which is introduced in~\autoref{section:existing_solutions}.
 Then, we perform ablation experiments to explore the influence of each component of~\method.
 Next, we verify the impact of the parameter setting of~\method.
-We also provide the performance of various methods at each timestamp.
+Furthermore, we explore the scalability of different methods.
+We also provide the performance of various methods at each timestamp in~\autoref{subsec:appendix_detailed_analysis}.